Webpage Translation in Safari on Mac

-Safari analyses each web page you visit to determine its language.
+Safari analyzes each webpage you visit to determine its language.
 This determination is made entirely on your device.
-If the web page can be translated to any of your preferred languages, you can choose to translate it.
+If the webpage can be translated to any of your preferred languages, you can choose to translate it.
 If you translate, Safari sends the webpage’s contents (including the full text) to Apple’s servers for translation.
 After the translation is complete, Apple discards the contents of the webpage.

 Note: The availability of translations and the number of languages that can be translated may vary by country or region.

 If the webpage was not viewed in Private Browsing mode, then Safari also sends the webpage’s address to Apple.
 Apple stores the address for up to 5 years to improve Apple’s products, services, and technologies.
 Since Apple does not store the contents of webpages you translate, only publicly accessible webpages are used to improve Apple’s products, services, and technologies.

 Webpage contents and addresses sent to Apple aren’t associated with your Apple ID, email address, or other data Apple may have from your use of other Apple services.